explosion/spaCy/docs/source/index.rst

 We want to shorten text to display it on a mobile screen.
 We want to aggregate it, link it, filter it, categorise it, generate it and correct it.

-spaCy provides a set of utility functions that help programmers build such products.
-It's an NLP engine, analogous to the 3d engines commonly licensed for game development.
+spaCy provides a library of utility functions that help programmers build such products.
+It's commercial open source software: you can either use it under the AGPL, or you can `buy a commercial license`_ for a one-time fee.

+.. _buy a commercial license: license.rst

 Example functionality
 ---------------------